Adoration 4 Adventure’s local guide for visitors to Buenos Aires, Argentina by A4A guest writer, Ivana Leturia.

 Local guide posts provide recommendations for destinations from locals who are currently living or have lived in that particular place.
 Including information on the top places to eat, drink, stay and how to get around with an emphasis on saving money.

 Buenos Aires is the capital and largest city of Argentina.
 It is an autonomous district, this means it is not part of Buenos Aires Province.
 It is often called “the Paris of South America”, because of its beautiful European-style architecture.

-Planing a trip to South America?
-Read our highlights of South America from travelers.
+Planning a trip to South America?
+Read highlights of South America from travelers.